albagon/marsboard/project/README.md

 - [ ] Be built with Node/Express
 - [ ] Make successful calls to the NASA API
 - [ ] Use pure functions to do any logic necessary
-- [ ] Hide any sensetive information from public view (In other words, use your dotenv file)
+- [ ] Hide any sensitive information from public view (In other words, use your dotenv file)

 ### Above and Beyond